unrealwork/atsd-use-cases/USMortality/README.md

 You can find a complete list of the cities (with their corresponding state) in our [city-list](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/city-list.md) file.

-Additionally, these cities are be grouped by their United States Census Bureau [census regions and divisions](http://www.census.gov/econ/census/help/geography/regions_and_divisions.html) geographic region.
+Additionally, these cities are be grouped by their [United States Census Bureau regions](http://www.census.gov/econ/census/help/geography/regions_and_divisions.html) geographic region.
 You can find a table of these regions in our [region-table](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/region-table.md) file.

 On the data.gov website, datasets can be downloaded as a CSV, RDF, JSON, or a XML file.
 This dataset can easily be parsed using the JSON job in Axibase.